akruszewski/gibl/manuscript/chapter4.md

 1. It will use the `handler` procedure to transform the necessary data
 1. It will send the transformed data back to the peer

-However, if more than one peer connects, then our procedure will "block", in the sense that the second peer will have to wait for the first one to be served, and the third will have to wait for the second, etc.
+However, if more than one peer connects, then the procedure will "block", in the sense that the second peer will have to wait for the first one to be served, and the third will have to wait for the second, etc.

 To resolve this issue, we turn to threads. `accept-and-handle` is the main procedure that will serve the incoming clients.
 It accepts a new connection and a peer context and launches `handler` in a thread: